Champagne Pol Roger - Brut Réserve

 About the wine:

-A signature wine of the house, this brut is a blend of equal parts Pinot Noir, Meunier, and Chardonnay sourced from 30 vineyards, combining the 2019 harvest with 25% reserve wines from the three preceding years.
-Pale gold in color, enlivened by fine, persistent bubbles, it is unanimously praised for its elegance throughout the tasting.
-Initially discreet, the nose reveals subtle, luscious aromas of white fruit.
-This full-bodied fruitiness, with peach notes standing out, is confirmed on the palate, which is full-bodied, silky, and mellow, harmonious and long-lasting, balancing richness and delicacy.
+A signature wine of the house, this brut is a blend of equal parts Pinot Noir, Meunier, and Chardonnay from 30 crus, combining the 2019 harvest with 25% reserve wines from the three previous years.
+A pale gold color enlivened by fine, persistent bubbles, it is unanimously praised for its elegance throughout the tasting.
+Initially subtle, the nose gradually reveals delicious and nuanced aromas of white fruit.
+This full-bodied fruitiness, with peach notes standing out, is confirmed on the palate, which is full-bodied, silky, and smooth, harmonious and long-lasting, balancing richness and delicacy.

 About the estate: